 Marinara pasta sauce is an Italian classic; it’s super simple but oh so versatile!
-My recipe for Slow Cooker Chicken Marinara is a brilliant easy prep meal which takes only a few moments to make.
+My recipe for Slow Cooker Chicken Marinara is a brilliant easy slow cooker recipe meal that only takes a few moments to make.
 It can be prepared using standard stock cupboard ingredients but is still wonderfully flavourful.

 What is Marinara pasta sauce?